wkolowski/Type-Theory-Wishlist/README.md

 #### Unnamed constructor arguments <a id="unnamed-constructor-arguments"></a> [↩](#toc)

-Another convenient feature at our disposal is that we don't need to name fields that are proofs of very trivial propositions that can be decided during typechecking/elaboration.
+Another convenient feature at our disposal is that we don't need to name constructor arguments that are proofs of very trivial propositions that can be decided during typechecking/elaboration.
 The most obvious of these is `Unit`, but we probably won't often need to have a field of this type.
 Another is `is`, the syntax we can use for abridged single-case pattern matching.

 ```
-PositiveNat : Type
+data PositiveNat : Type
+| Mk of
   & n of Nat
   & n is s

-PositiveNat' : Type
+data PositiveNat' : Type
-& n of Nat
-& proof of n is s
+| Mk of (n : Nat, n is s)
 ```

 In the snippet above, we have defined the type of positive natural numbers `PositiveNat`.
-It has one field `n`, which is a `Nat`, and another field, left unnamed, which is a proof of `n is s`, i.e. that `n` is not zero.
+It has one constructor with an argument `n`, which is a `Nat`, and another argument, left unnamed, which is a proof of `n is s`, i.e. that `n` is not zero. `PositiveNat'` is a version of the same type, but defined using tuple syntax instead of copattern syntax.

 **Status: Coq allows naming record fields `_`, but I'm not sure about Agda, Lean or Idris.
 In any case, I think supporting this at the syntactic level should be easy.
 Inferring the proofs of `is` should also be fairly trivial.**

 TODO:
-- Move this to the section on records.
+- Write a section on unnamed record fields.
 - Figure out a precise set of propositions for which this is allowed.

 #### Syntax sugar for bundled parameters <a id="bundled-parameters"></a> [↩](#toc)